-Does your website belong to the 89% that use Google Fonts?
+Does your website belong to huge majority that use Google Fonts?
 Did you know that as soon as you start using externalised fonts such as Google Fonts, you run the risk of performance problems linked to Third Parties?
 Google Fonts are, in fact, part of the critical page rendering path: they are a required resource for text display.

 In addition to our dedicated fonts optimisations, we have one that will allow you to save (even more) precious milliseconds in the load time of your web pages.
 Thanks to this feature, your users will no longer be obliged to wait for the CSS file to load for the text to appear.

 Google Fonts: win the race against time by limiting your use of API